 This DIY light table Ikea hack is based on the Ikea Flisat Table.
 To transform a Flisat into a DIY light table you will need:

 - Ikea Flisat Table: the Ikea Flisat table is one of the most versatile products you can invest in for the playroom.
 The Flisat is available in Ikea stores although, at the moment, it can be difficult to find stock.
 While it is a more expensive, you can find the Flisat for sale on Amazon.
 It’s a great option if you can’t make it to a store or it’s out of stock – check prices here!

 - Ikea Trofast bins and lids: I have two 16.5 x 11.75 x 4 inch bins and four 7.75 x 11.75 x 4 inch bins which we switch out depending on the type of play.
 I like to transform both of my 16.5 x 11.75 x 4 inch bins (the ones I’m using in the pic above) into light trays and place the Ikea Trofast bin lids on top.
 If you don’t have Trofast bin lids there are two great alternatives:

 - LED strip lights: if you have a spare bin then a set of remote controlled LED strip lights are my favorite light source for the light table.
 Make sure to choose a set which can be powered using a USB battery bank something like this set – this means you don’t have to worry about cables or being close to a power source.

 - LED puck lights: if you don’t want to dedicate a Trofast bin to the light table then remote controlled LED puck lights are a fantastic solution.
 You can simply buy a set of remote controlled LED puck lights like these and pop them into the Flisat bin when you want to use it as a light table.
-They work great and the remote control allows you to easily change the colors for the kids – this set works great in the light table.
+They work great and the remote control allows you to easily change the colors for the kids – No products found. works great in the light table.